-In the previous lessons, we had covered how to play the blues in the major keys.
-Today, I would now like to take a little time to discuss the minor blues which follows a similar 12 bar structure.
+In the previous lessons, we covered how to play the blues in the major keys.
+Today, I would now like to take a little time to discuss the minor blues which follow a similar 12 bar structure.

 The only difference between the major and minor blues is the quality of the chords.
 In the major blues the 1, 4 and 5 chords are all dominant 7th chords with a major third in the chord.

 In the minor blues the 1 and 4 chords become minor 7th chords.
 The 5 chord typically stays a dominant 7th but it can be minor as well.
 Check out the following example in the key of A minor.